-We are proud to present our latest Stewardship Report detailing our stewardship and engagement activity during the year.
-This report is a product of the extensive collaboration of our ESG experts operating across our teams at BG and the oversight provided by senior management.
+Once again, we are proud to present our latest Stewardship Report detailing our stewardship and engagement activity during the year.
+This report is a product of the extensive collaboration of our ESG experts operating across our teams at BG.

-As always, we welcome your feedback on our disclosures and reports.
+As always, we value your feedback on our disclosures and reports.
 Should you have questions or suggestions please contact bgir@bgam-fr.com

+Rubens Serenade

-Rubens Serenade Chief Executive Officer
+Chief Executive Officer